andrewnyr/www.as211562.net/content/pages/peering.md

               ##### requirements

-              *   A publicly routable and visible unique ASN
+              *   a publicly routable and visible unique asn

-              *   Network router capable of running BGP
+              *   network router capable of running bgp

-              *   Complete, updated, and accurate PeeringDB profile
+              *   complete, updated, and accurate peeringdb profile

-              *   NOC Contact provided at the time of session establishment
+              *   noc contact provided at the time of session establishment

-              *   Peering partner must adhere to the technical requirements of each applicable Internet Exchange.
+              *   peering partner must adhere to the technical requirements of each applicable internet exchange

-              *   Only send traffic destined for prefixes announced by andrewnet or downstreams of andrewnet.
+              *   only send traffic destined for prefixes announced by andrewnet or downstreams of andrewnet

-              *   Not point a default route at andrewnet or use static routes that were not authorized in writing.
+              *   not point a default route at andrewnet or use static routes that were not authorized in writing

               ##### additionally, we may: